nikic/nikic.github.com/_posts/2012-01-09-Disproving-the-Single-Quotes-Performance-Myth.markdown

 `'Test'` and `"\x54\x65\x73\x74"` compiled down to the very same opcode.

 What does this mean?
 That the used quote type and the use of escape sequences does not affect runtime, not at all.
-You obviously [can still try][9] but any difference you see there is just measurement error.

 Strings at compile time
 -----------------------

 Now some may argue: PHP is an interpreted language, so compile time actually also happens at runtime.
-My response to that would normally be: Use [APC][10].
+My response to that would normally be: Use [APC][8].
 APC will cache the generated opcodes so they don't need to be created on every single request.
 This can greatly improve page loading time and CPU load, so if you aren't using APC yet you might try as well now ;)

 But, hypothetically, let use assume that we are not using APC.
 So let's see whether single quoted strings are actually lexed faster than double quoted ones.

-For this we will use a handy function called [`token_get_all`][11]: It lexes a PHP string into a token array.
+For this we will use a handy function called [`token_get_all`][9]: It lexes a PHP string into a token array.
 The function will return the token texts plainly and not preparsed, but the internal string parsing routines still will get called, so we can use this as a good approximation to the real numbers.